Jewels of Diana, Princess of Wales: The Spencer family tiara

 Though the piece was once said to date from the 18th century, the Spencer tiara is actually made up of other pieces of jewellery of varying ages and from different jewellers that has gone through several changes over time.
 The oldest parts of the tiara are the ends.
 They are said to have come from a tiara that once belonged to Frances Manby, the last Viscountess Montagu, and left to Lady Sarah Spencer in 1875.
-The centre element was a wedding present from Lady Sarah Isabella Spencer to Cynthia, Viscountess Althorp (Diana's grandmother), when she married Albert, Viscount Althorp, the future 7th Earl Spencer, in 1919.
+The centre element was a wedding present from Lady Sarah Isabella Spencer to Lady Cynthia Hamilton (Diana's grandmother), when she married Albert, Viscount Althorp, the future 7th Earl Spencer, in 1919.
 This piece was remounted by the Goldsmiths and Silversmiths Company at some point, and Garrard was asked to create four matching pieces in 1937 to add on.
 The full current appearance apparently dates from around 1935.
 The tiara includes diamonds in silver settings mounted in gold in various floral shapes: stylized tulips, star-shaped flowers, and scrolling foliage.
 Both of Lady Diana's older sisters, Jane and Sarah, wore the piece at their weddings.
 However, Diana's mother, Frances, did not wear it when she married into the Spencer family in 1954.
 While Diana's mother-in-law, Queen Elizabeth II, loaned her the Queen Mary's Lover's Knot Tiara for the wedding, the princess-to-be decided to stick to her family roots and wore the Spencer tiara.
 Diana frequently wore the piece as it was supposedly lighter and easier to wear than other tiaras at her disposal.
 Even so, it gave Diana a "cracking headache" according to her brother, Charles Spencer, as she was not used to wearing a tiara for such a long time.